DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/cards.md

 	Describes features that enable interaction between a Card dashboard item and other items.
 * [Cards Arrangement](cards/cards-arrangement.md)

-	Describes how to arrange cards within the Card dashboard item.
+	Describes how to arrange cards within a Card dashboard item.
 * [Conditional Formatting](cards/conditional-formatting.md)

 	Describes how to format the Card dashboard item’s elements whose values meet a specified condition.